top of page

 You’ll learn how to soften negative body thoughts, challenge perfectionism, and develop a more flexible, respectful relationship with your body.
 We take a gentle, non-judgmental approach that meets you wherever you are.

-• Feeling uncomfortable or self‑critical in your body
+Feeling self-critical or uncomfortable in your body

-• Avoiding photos, mirrors, or social situations
+Avoiding photos, mirrors, or social situations

-• Feeling like your worth is tied to how you look
+Feeling like your worth is tied to how you look

 Meet Our Eating Disorder Therapist